OndrejKunc/flutter_dynamic_forms/README.md

 The `FormManager` has a getter `form` which is the object representation of your xml/json form in Dart. `FormManager` can also perform some useful operation on the form, like manipulating the state of the form when something happens in the UI, validating the form or collecting all the data from the form so it can be sent back to the server.

 Before you can render your form, you also need to initialize `FormRenderService`.
-This service gets list of renderers, where each renderer controls how each component would be rendered on the screen:
+This service gets a list of renderers, where each renderer controls how each component would be rendered on the screen:
 ```dart
 _formRenderService = FormRenderService(
     renderers: getReactiveRenderers(),
     dispatcher: _onFormElementEvent,
 );
 ```
-In this example we use set of predefined renderers.
+In this example, we use a set of predefined renderers.
 The word reactive means that each component will listen to the changes in the form model property and will update itself.
 The `dispatcher` parameter is the callback method which is sent from the renderers when some action is performed (like checkbox checked).
 We will just delegate this action to our `FormManager`:

 ```dart
 void _onFormElementEvent(FormElementEvent event) {